What is endovascular coiling?

-For endovascular coiling, the healthcare provider put a a long, thin tube (catheter) into a groin artery.
-The provider moves the catheter into the affected brain artery and puts the coil in placed.
+For endovascular coiling, the healthcare provider puts a long, thin tube (catheter) into a groin artery.
+The provider moves the catheter into the affected brain artery and puts the coil in place.
 X-rays help guide the catheter into the artery.
 The coils are made of soft platinum metal and are shaped like a spring.
 The coils are very small and thin.
 They range in size from about twice the width of a human hair to less than one hair's width.
-Sometimes coils are used with stents to prevent coils from moving out of the aneurysm.
+Sometimes coils are used with stents to prevent the coils from moving out of the aneurysm.

 Healthcare providers also use coiling to treat a condition called arteriovenous malformation (AVM).
-An AVM is an abnormal link between an artery and a vein.
+An AVM is a tangling of blood vessels that cause an abnormal link between an artery and a vein.
 It may happen in the brain, spinal cord, or elsewhere in the body.